 It seems like it’s been forever since Gonzaga’s loss to North Carolina, even though it’s been less than a month.
 It just seems like forever because Gonzaga was apparently embarrassed by giving up 103 points in Chapel Hill and has responded by locking down on its past five opponents.
 Since its loss to the Tar Heels, Gonzaga hasn’t even allowed an opponent to reach 60 points, holding its foes to 55, 40, 51, 54 and 48 points respectively.
 Part of that is because the schedule has gotten much easier than facing the likes of Duke, Tennessee and North Carolina, but part of that is because Gonzaga is just that good.

 Bovada Sportsbook launched in 2001.
 From the beginning, priority was given to the user experience.
 Most online sportsbooks used one of three out of the box software platforms for their user interface.
 Bovada spent millions creating its own from the ground up.
-Its support team was also a focus.
-It was so good and friendly, that customers would routinely call to chat about the games when they didn’t really need any assistance.
+Its support team was also a focus and offer bettors what they wanted.
+They were one of the first bookmakers to publish NASCAR odds and driver prop bets like individual matchups.
+It was so good and friendly, that customers would routinely call to chat about the races when they didn’t really need any assistance.
 Bovada eventually had to incorporate limiting casual conversation into their employee training because players enjoyed using customer service for the social element.
-To this day, Bovada remains focused on a fun experience for their bettors.
-That includes simple bonus plans like the current offer of 50% CASH Bonus to start the football season.
+To this day, Bovada remains focused on a fun experience for their NASCAR bettors.
+That includes simple bonus plans like the current offer of 50% CASH Bonus to start your race betting.

 Overconfidence.
 Can Gonzaga stave it off?
 The Bulldogs are at the point of their schedule where they’re likely just competing against their own standards.
 Saint Mary’s will challenge the Bulldogs as usual, and San Francisco seems to have its best team in years, but otherwise, Gonzaga doesn’t look like it’s going to get tested much in the West Coast Conference.
 That can cause college athletes to overlook the likes of a Pacific, which would open the door for the Tigers to make this game closer than people expect.